nilqed/juCL/README.md

 # juCL
-A (almost) fool-proof Jupyter kernel for Common Lisp
+A (almost) fool-proof Jupyter kernel for Common Lisp in very few lines of lisp and py.

 :warning: in progress :construction: